albanobattistella/dictationbridge-docs/dictationBridge.md

 So is dictation better than typing?
 It depends.
 There are people who prefer to type text on a keyboard, while some prefer to dictate via a microphone.
 One use case of dictation is if you need to rely on speaking to your computer because you cannot type well due to health issues.

 So what do you need to dictate text?
-First, you need a microphone (a built-in or an external microphone), and a program that can understand what you are saying and perform tasks (called dictation software or a speech recognition program).
+First, you need a microphone (a built-in or an external microphone), and a program that can understand what you are saying.
+This program is called speech-recognition software because it determines what you have said and then tells the computer what to do.
 For blind and visually impaired people, an additional program to read screen content, called a screen reader is essential.
-But how can all these - microphone, dictation software, and your screen reader - come together to help you speak to your computer?
+But how can all these - microphone, dictation software, and your screen reader - come together to help you speak to your computer effectively?
 This is where DictationBridge comes in.

 ### What is DictationBridge?

 DictationBridge extends the capabilities of your screen reader by allowing it to read information from your dictation software.
+This means that as you speak to your computer, your computer will talk back to you in real-time.
 In some configurations, DictationBridge also allows you to command your screen reader using your Dictation software.
 Because DictationBridge is running as an add on, you won’t need to start a program each time you wish to use it.
 It will simply run in the background each time you launch your screen reader, and bridge the gap between your screen reader and dictation software.

 ### Feature highlights